YUNYISHENG/Episode/pages/words-expression.md

 title: "Words & Expressions"
 ---
 1. Words
+- theatrics: ways of behaving and speaking that are like a performance on a stage and are intended to attract attention
 - scour: clean or brighten the surface of (something) by rubbing it hard, typically with an abrasive or detergent
 - xenophobia
 - undermine: subvert, sabotage, threaten, weaken, compromise, diminish, reduce